stevana/stateful-pbt-with-fakes/README.md

   | otherwise           = return (s, length (fqElems (s Map.! q)))
 ```

-Recall that we won’t generate a get operation unless the precondition
+Recall that we won't generate a get operation unless the precondition
 holds in the state that we are currently in, i.e. we will never generate
-gets if the queue is empty and thus we’ll never execute the C code for
+gets if the queue is empty and thus we'll never execute the C code for
 `get` which gives back uninitialised memory.

 Having defined our model the interface implementation is almost